JManion32/speed-roulette/README.md

 # ♟️ Speed Roulette

-**A fast-paced browser game that puts a fast-paced twist on classic casino roulette.**
+**A fast-paced browser game that puts a twist on classic casino roulette.**

 ---